Pepe2795/Analyzing-Electic-vehicles-Charging-Habits/README.md

 This is an exercise from DATACAMP for SQL beginners.

 ## Overview
 This project analyzes the electric vehicles charging habits using SQL.
-The databes is taken from kaggle.
+The database is taken from kaggle.
-The goal it´s to demonstrate SQL data analysis basic skills. pgadmin4 was used.
+The goal is to demonstrate SQL data analysis basic skills. pgadmin4 was used.
+The data import from the csv to pgadmin4 was made with the IMPORT/EXPORT DATA function from this program.

 ---
 ## Dataset